-On November 29, 2023, subsequent to year end September 30, 2023, the Company announced the completion of the Excelsior Mine Property purchase through the issuance of shares and cash payment.
-CANEX has retained a right of first refusal on the 1.5% net smelter royalty in the event of any sale and committed to a reversion agreement until August 31, 2030, whereby the Company, if subject to any event that would impact the creditors rights that is not cured in 30 days, will deliver the mine property back to the Vendor without encumbrance.
+d) On November 29, 2023, the Company announced the completion of the Excelsior Mine Property purchase through the issuance of shares and cash payment in compliance with the terms of the amended agreement.
+CANEX has retained a right of first refusal on the 1.5% NSR in the event of any sale and committed to a reversion agreement until August 31, 2030, whereby the Company, if subject to any event that would impact the creditors rights that is not cured in 30 days, will deliver the mine property back to the Vendor.